nincos/dactyl-manuform-mini-hotswap/README.md

 ## What's different

-This version is an implementation of the hotswap sockets from [dactyl-keyboard](https://github.com/ibnuda/dactyl-keyboard/tree/hotswap) along with the controller holder from [dactyl-manuform-tight](https://github.com/okke-formsma/dactyl-manuform-tight).
+This version is an implementation of the hotswap sockets from [dactyl-keyboard](https://github.com/ibnuda/dactyl-keyboard/tree/hotswap) along with the controller holder from [compactyl](https://github.com/dereknheiley/compactyl/), with some placement code taken from [dactyl-manuform-tight](https://github.com/okke-formsma/dactyl-manuform-tight).

 Changes are
  - Hotswap support!
 Friction fit for kailh hotswap sockets